prakashrajdev/Prakashcreator/README.md

 • 🎓 I graduated in 2022 from TPGIT, Vellore (B.E, ECE) with a CGPA of 9.12

-• 🌱 I’m currently learning Angular JS & SQL
+• 🌱 I’m currently learning React JS & SQL

 • 💞️ Interests: Listening songs, creating content